mbhutton/jumpflowy/README.md

 With the above configuration enabled, you could press `ctrl+KeyJ` to trigger the bookmark search, then type `hm`, `ENTER` to find and follow the `hm` bookmark, which would take you to the root/home of the document.

-A good convention to follow is to put the trigger in the node's text, and the action as the node's note.
-However, the trigger (`#bm`/`#shortcut`) can be specified anywhere in the node's main text or note.
-The action must be either the only content in the node's main text, or the only content in the node's note.
+A good convention to follow is to put the trigger in the item's text, and the action as the item's note.
+However, the trigger (`#bm`/`#shortcut`) can be specified anywhere in the item's main text or note.
+The action must be either the only content in the item's main text, or the only content in the item's note.

 #### Follow actions

-When following a node, the follow action will be one of:
+When following an item, the follow action will be one of:
-- Go to the node itself, i.e. zoom into it
+- Go to the item itself, i.e. zoom into it
-- Go to some other node (specify the URL or this other node as this node's note)
+- Go to some other item (specify the URL or this other item as this item's note)
-- Perform some named function (specify the name of the function as this node's note)
+- Perform some named function (specify the name of the function as this item's note)

-The normal convention for specifying a named function to execute or a URL to follow is to put it as the only content in the node's text.
+The normal convention for specifying a named function to execute or a URL to follow is to put it as the only content in the item's text.
-To be recognised by JumpFlowy, it must be the full text of either the node's main text or the node's note.
+To be recognised by JumpFlowy, it must be the full text of either the item's main text or the item's note.

 For a description of what each of these named functions do, find its comments in [`jumpflowy.user.js`](https://github.com/mbhutton/jumpflowy/blob/master/jumpflowy.user.js).